Electrical Apprenticeship

 About Your Program

 This program is defined-entry, defined-exit.
 Students can start in August.
-Please contact a Student Success Advisor with any questions you may have about a program.
-You can check the start dates in the "program hours" section on this page.
+Please contact a Student Success Advisor with any questions about the program.
+You can check the start dates in the “program hours” section on this page.

 Admissions

-Complete the Certificate-Seeking Application below.
-College admission policy requires a student to have a high school diploma or its recognized equivalent (e.g. GED).
+Complete the Certificate-Seeking Application.
+College admission policy requires a student to have a high school diploma or a recognized equivalent.

 Programmatic Requirements

-Students will receive additional pre-enrollment programmatic requirements, if applicable, via email or can view the programmatic requirements.
-If you have not received this email within 24 hours, please check your spam or junk mail folders.
+Students will receive additional pre-enrollment programmatic requirements (if applicable) via email.
+If you do not receive this email within 24 business hours, please check your spam or junk folders.

 WorkKeys Assessment: Applied Math (4), Graphic Literacy (4), Workplace Documents (4).

-Please note: A composite ACT score of 17 or a composite SAT score of 930 can waive assessment requirements if taken no more than four years prior to enrollment.
+Please note: A composite ACT score of 17 or a composite SAT score of 930 may waive assessment requirements if taken within the past four years.

 Financial Aid